 National Insurance

-The rates of National Insurance you pay while working through an umbrella are determined by the same rules as in any other permanent employment.
+The same rules determine the rates of National Insurance you pay while working through an umbrella as in any other permanent employment.

 A band system sets out how much each employee needs to pay.
 Everyone gets a letter from A to B, C, J, H, M and Z, but most employees fall into the category “A”.